Can I switch energy supplier if I owe money in the UK?

 You have a prepayment meter

-You may be able to switch and move the debt to your new supplier under DAP—repaying through top-ups.
+You may be able to switch and move up to £500 of debt per fuel to your new supplier under DAP—repaying through top-ups.

 See DAP explained